datacarpentry/image-processing/episodes/02-image-basics.md

 JPEG images are perhaps the most commonly encountered digital images today.
 JPEG uses lossy compression,
 and the degree of compression can be tuned to your liking.
-It supports 24-bit color depth, and since the format is so widely used,
+It supports 24-bit colour depth, and since the format is so widely used,
 JPEG images can be viewed and manipulated easily on all computing platforms.